 With a focus on technical solutions, country climate and biodiversity actors prioritize the business community, corporations and governments for application of solutions.

-Climate actors support fast-tracking countries with slower climate solution schedules due to their development level.
+Climate actors urge and support the fast-tracking of countries that are on slower (Paris accord) climate solution schedules due to their lower development status.

-Intractable climate offenders who ignore available solutions, such as listed here and here, are impaired on all fronts: finances, consumers, suppliers; impeding key elements of resource, production and market chains.
-Some of these offenders can bought into, or bought out with the aim of transforming or dismantling them.
-Needed funds could be crowdfunded.
+Intractable climate offenders who ignore available solutions, such as listed here and here, are impaired on all fronts: finances, consumers, suppliers; impeding key elements of their resource, production and market chains.
+Some of these offenders can be bought into, or bought out with the aim of dismantling, transforming or replacing them.
+Needed funds can be crowdfunded.

 Norm: Technical solutions are applied with the approval and backing of local stakeholders at the ground level – the people directly involved and affected.
 Where approval does not yet exist, measures are taken to raise awareness and create solution incentives that ensure local social well-being in the short and long-term.